d14na/zeronet-web-gateway/README.md

 ### https://web.0net.io

-> TL;DR — Be Safe, Be Free, and TrustLess!
+> TL;DR — Be Safe.
+Be Free.
+TrustLess!

 The 0net Web Gateway is a secure portal for (Clearnet) Internet users to gain their first decentralized web experience.